BuzzBee

 12 Pages of 8pt Type: How to Murder an Audience

-Bad news: most of your customers don’t (like to) read.
+Bad news: most of your customers don’t like to read.
 Good news: design can help.

 Attention spans are shrinking, but that really doesn’t matter to you.
 What matters is that your content’s being ignored.
 Like it or not, your white papers aren’t catching the attention of anyone who doesn’t absolutely have to read them.
 Even then, they skim.
 This isn’t A Clockwork Orange.
 You can’t force people to engage in your content.
 You need to entice them.

 That’s where design comes in.
 The content you create, and how you design it, should serve as a bridge between your marketing messages and your customers’ squirrel-like impatience and lack of interest.
 It’s not always easy to distill those concepts and facts down to a more digestible form, but if you aren’t willing to read and summarize your content, neither will your customers.
+This is especially important when content becomes part of a broader B2B marketing strategy, where every asset needs to earn attention quickly.

 Make it move to make them notice